samRiley04/weather/README.md

 # weather ting

+NOTE - Samhome-agent is now a superset of this codebase.
+Essentially redundant.

 crontab runs the weather.py script each hour.
 Logs a dump of the output into a log file at /tmp/weather.log

 HARDWARE REPAIRED 29/09/20